Hair Types 101: How to Identify Yours

-Hair typing began with assigning numbers to four hair types: straight (1), wavy (2), curly (3) and coily (4).
-But if you’ve paid any attention to your strands, you know hair doesn’t always fall into these neat boxes.
-So then came sub-categories (A, B and C) to address variations, everything from fine straight hair to thick straight hair.
-The goal was to pinpoint a type so you could understand the nuances of your hair and how to best wash, style and care for those locks.
+So, then came sub-categories (A, B and C) to address variations — everything from fine straight hair to thick straight hair.
+The goal of this hair textures chart was to pinpoint a type so you could understand the nuances of your hair and how to best wash, style, and care for those locks.

 It isn’t a perfect system.
-As Prose’s Director of Education Faith Huffnagle explains, most of the time people are born with more than one hair type.
+As Prose’s Director of Education, Faith Huffnagle explains, most of the time people are born with more than one hair type.
 “I’m biracial and my hair type is a 3C/4A,” she says.
 “I have both of these curl patterns on my head.”

-So how do you navigate the chart?
-Huffnagle recommends going with the hair texture most represented throughout your hair.
 Here’s a handy guide to the various hair types, plus the best ways to maximize their potential:

 Type 1 Hair